Pyxlab/zod-prisma/README.md

       useDecimalJs             = true // represent the prisma Decimal type using Decimal.js (as Prisma does)

       imports                  = null // (default) will import the referenced file in generated schemas to be used via imports.someExportedVariable

+			includeTypename					= true    // (default) includes the __typename field in the generated schema
+			// includeTypename			= false   // does not include the __typename field in the generated schema
+			// includeTypename			= "model" // changes the typename to the one passed in quotes __typename -> __model

+			typenameCase						= "PascalCase" // (default) Output __typename using pascal case (ex.
+User, Post, UserPost)
+			// typenameCase					= "camelCase" // Output __typename using camel case (ex. user, post, userPost)
+			// typenameCase					= "snake_case" // Output __typename using snake case (ex. user, post, user_post)

       // https://www.prisma.io/docs/concepts/components/prisma-client/working-with-fields/working-with-json-fields#filtering-by-null-values
       prismaJsonNullability    = true // (default) uses prisma's scheme for JSON field nullability